 - Interpretation: The interval provides a range that, under repeated sampling, will contain the true population slope with the chosen confidence level.

-- Assumptions: Verify linearity, independence, homoscedasticity, and normality; otherwise consider reliable or bootstrap methods.
+- Assumptions: Verify linearity, independence, homoscedasticity, and normality; otherwise consider solid or bootstrap methods.

 - Extension: The same principles extend to multiple regression, generalized linear models, and mixed‑effects frameworks, with the covariance matrix replacing the simple denominator term.